 So, as required by ISO 17021-1, this is the certification body's responsibility and it is the Certification Body that decides on an auditor's competence and maintains evidence of such competency.

 Must an ISO Auditor maintain an Auditor's Log and be re-trained or re-certified every 3 years?

 Again, no!
 There are no such requirements in ISO 27001-1.
 The certification body must, of course, ensure the auditor's ongoing competence.
-Re-training, conversion training, extension of scope (add other ISO standards) may be part of maintaining competence.
+Re-training, conversion training, and the extension of scope (add other ISO standards) may be part of maintaining competence.
 Experience over 25+ years tells us that practical and frequent experience in carrying out audits is a more significant component in maintaining competency than training.

 Certified Auditor Training is important, but it is only one step on the way to your becoming a competent ISO Auditor.

 For further information…

 If you'd like further information, try these links.

 - ISO 19011: 2011 - Guidelines for auditing management systems